How will Europe deal with US Defense Secretary Pete Hegseth? – DW – 02/11/2025

 Germany's current government is particularly averse to diverting social spending, especially in an election year.
 The country's Defense Minister Boris Pistorius has said investing 5% towards defense would eat up about 40% of Germany's government budget.

-Ricarda Lang, co-chair of the Green Party, has said the required funding cannot come from the current budget alone.
+Ricarda Lang, co-chair of Germany's Green Party, has said the required funding can't come from the current budget alone.
 "We must ensure that the security situation is not played off against social security in the country."

 Germany met the 2% military spending target last year for the first time.

-Italy, where defense spending is sitting at around 1.5%, deems lifting it to 5% as impossible.
+Italy, where defense spending is sitting at around 1.5%, believes lifting it to 5% as impossible.
 It has only just expressed a willingness to increase it to 2% by 2028.

 "I don't think it will be 5%, which would be impossible for almost every nation in the world right now," Italian Defense Minister Guido Crosetto has said.